VaibhavUpreti/MetaSync/README.md

 > A customer of Atlan wants to enforce data access security and compliance.
 They require that as soon as an entity is annotated as PII or GDPR in Atlan, their downstream data tools become aware of it and enforce access control while running SQL queries on the data.

-Kafka for Real-time Data Annotation: Implement Kafka topics to capture and publish data annotation events when entities are marked as PII or GDPR in Atlan.
+- Kafka topics can capture and publish data annotation events when entities are marked as PII or GDPR in Atlan.

-Apache Spark for Real-time Processing: Use Apache Spark Streaming to consume data annotation events and apply access control rules in real-time.

-Access Control Logic: Develop access control logic to ensure that downstream data tools enforce the necessary restrictions when running SQL queries.
+Metasync uses internal `metasync_production` postgres DB to store user details, this ensures that user can acquire locks on transactions and excercise access control

-Data Storage in S3: Store annotated data and access control policies in an S3 data lake, making it accessible to downstream tools while maintaining a secure and auditable data repository.
+- Store annotated data and access control policies in an S3 data lake, making it accessible to downstream tools while maintaining a secure and auditable data repository.

-Monitoring and Auditing: Implement monitoring and auditing mechanisms to track access control enforcement and ensure compliance with security and privacy regulations.

-There are many more use-cases similar in nature, where real-time behavior of the Atlan platform is essential.
-The Atlan team has realized the importance of supporting such capabilities as part of their platform.

-Your task is to create an architecture that supports the above use cases, .
-You will need to consider the following aspects as you solve the problem statement:

 ## Features